HRV is able to monitor fog and even fog initiation, with a threshold for air turbidity similar to the human eye.

 Hygroscopic particles attract water molecules before the relative humidity reaches 100%.
 The particles grow and increase light scattering, reducing visibility.
 As with the human eye, HRV satellite images are an important tool to distinguish dry masses of air from wet masses during day.

 A thin layer of air near the surface appears brighter on the HRV channel when it nears saturation.
 The HRV detects the moist marine layer before fog generates, and is, therefore, a warning of imminent fog.
 HRV is a powerful tool for the short-range forecast of marine fog.

-The two images below show, respectively, the fog initiation around sunset, when HRV gives an indication of high humidity and hygroscopic aerosol, and extensive fog the following morning.
+The two Meteosat-9 images below show, respectively, the fog initiation around sunset, when HRV gives an indication of high humidity and hygroscopic aerosol, and extensive fog the following morning.